rdsim8589/simple_shell/README.md

 ## SYNOPSIS
 simple_shell [command_string | file]

-A simple shell created for Holberton School.
-Partner project with @rdsim8589 &amp; @wintermanc3r Contact timothy.britton@holbertonschool.com or richard.sim@holbertonschool.com to correct errors or typos.

-## simple_shell - simple_shell is an sh-compatible command language interpreter that executes commands from the stand input or from a file.
-## SYNOPSIS
-simple_shell [command_string | file]

 ## DESCRIPTION
 simple_shell is an sh-compatible command language interpreter that executes commands read from the standard input or from a file.h.